wes3985/CoverageCompacter/README.md

 - firstCoveredBase		= the first base in the loci with coverage >0
 - lastCoveredBase		= the last base in the loci with coverage >0
 - meanCoverage			= mean coverage accross the loci
-- NBasesCovered	    	= toal number of bases covered in the loci
+- NBasesCovered	    	= total number of bases covered in the loci
-- DepthSum				= the total sum of depth in the loci, this is useful for identifying regions of high relative coverage
+- DepthSum				= total sum of depth in the loci, this is useful for identifying regions of high relative coverage
 - coverageFraction		= fraction of the loci that has coverage >0

 Below is an example input with a description of what happens when different numbers are supplied to the binsize arguement.